The Sound of Salvation

 "Ig...
 I-ignite...f-fire."

 Charlie's heart rate slowly reduced, and his breathing evened out.
-Should he call Jaryn and tell him that he'd had another attack, or should he keep it to himself?
+Should he call Jaryn and tell him he’d had another attack, or should he keep it to himself?
 He knew that if anyone had seen him tearing ass across the pack lands, word would get back to his brother.
 And if Jaryn found out from another source that Charlie had had an episode, he'd have a concerned brother pounding on his front door.
 Charlie didn't want Jaryn to be called away from either his business or his family simply because his head had got a little scrambled.
 By calling, maybe he could cut trouble off at the pass.

-Digital
+Digital and Print

 Buy Now